whosonfirst/whosonfirst-www-iamhere/README.md

 127.0.0.1 - - [24/Oct/2015 22:04:40] "GET /tangram/refill.yaml?1445749480566 HTTP/1.1" 200 -
 127.0.0.1 - - [24/Oct/2015 22:04:40] "GET /tangram/images/poi_icons_18@2x.png HTTP/1.1" 200 -
 ```

+#### Caveats

+You should treat this web server as a toy.
+Anecdotally it is also very finnicky.
+It is included in order to try and minimize the number of _other things_ you need to install on your computer in order to get the examples working.
+Not everyone has Python installed on their computers by default but many do.

 ### Running remotely